aiplanethub/5-week_Data_Science_Bootcamp/week-3/167-Day 3: Simple Linear Regression.md

 * For example, a scientist wants to see if the brightness of light affects a moth being attracted to it.
 * The scientist controls the brightness of the light.
 This would be the independent variable.
-* How the moth reacts to the different light levels (distance to light source) would be the dependent variable.
+* The dependent variable would be how the moth reacts to the different light levels (distance to the light source).

 ### Equation of a Straight Line

-* In algebra, a linear equation (equation of a straight line) typically takes the form y = mx + b, where m and b are constants, **x is the independent variable, y is the dependent variable.**
+* In algebra, a linear equation (equation of a straight line) typically takes the form y = mx + b, where m and b are constants, **x is the independent variable, and y is the dependent variable.**
-* Basically, the value of y is being calculated using x whereas x has no dependence on value of y.
+* Basically, the value of y is calculated using x, whereas x has no dependence on the value of y.
 * y = how far up x = how far along m = Slope or Gradient (how steep the line is) b = value of y when x=0